Last updated: 09.08.2023

-All fencers are expected to check online FIE or EFC entry lists as the event approaches and actively liaise with the other team members with regards to arranging referees.
+All fencers are expected to check online FIE entry lists as the event approaches and actively liaise with the other team members with regards to arranging referees.
 Failure to engage in the process to discuss sourcing referees does not mean that you are not liable for costs.
 Any athlete that withdraws once a requirement for a referee is identified is still responsible for their share of refereeing costs.

 Fencers should regularly check the entries on the FIE website here: www.fie.org/competitions.